kergomard/SEB/README.md

 ### Quick Installation Guide
 1. Copy the content of this folder in <ILIAS_directory>/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/SEB or clon this Github-Repo to <ILIAS_directory>/Customizing/global/plugins/Services/UIComponent/UserInterfaceHook/
+2. Run `composer install --no-dev`  and `php setup/setup.php update` in the root folder of your installation.
-2. Access ILIAS, go to the administration menu and select "Plugins".
+3. Access ILIAS, go to the administration menu and select "Plugins".
-3. Look for the SEB-Plugin in the table, press the "Actions" button and select "Update".
+4. Look for the SEB-Plugin in the table, press the "Actions" button and select "Update".
-4. Press the "Actions" button and select "Configure" to choose your settings.
+5. Press the "Actions" button and select "Configure" to choose your settings.
 Be aware that you might be locking out users from your installation, so check the bylines of the different options for the correct settings.
-5. Press the "Actions" button and select "Activate" to activate the plugin.
+6. Press the "Actions" button and select "Activate" to activate the plugin.
-6. If you want to use object specific keys and have activated the corresponding option, users with write rights on a test can set the keys directly in the corresponding tab in the test object.
+7. If you want to use object specific keys and have activated the corresponding option, users with write rights on a test can set the keys directly in the corresponding tab in the test object.
 This key is only valid for this test, so a direct static link to the test object (to be found in the info tab) MUST be set